Service catalog

 - Approval.
 Update or add approval steps to capture the needed authorization for a specific change.

 - Condition Sets.
 Apply a condition to any record field (including custom fields) in a workflow.
-By applying a condition you enhance customization of your workflows and increase automation of processes to ensure overall efficiency.
+By applying a condition, you enhance customization of your workflows and increase automation of processes to ensure overall efficiency.
 For example:

-A workflow in which a task is added to update a specific software if the laptop model contains the string MacBook.
+A workflow in which a task is added to update a specific software if the laptop model contains the string

-SolarWinds recommends you review all fields below to familiarize yourself with condition sets that are most relevant to your organization.When you have multiple conditions, you can streamline processes by selecting the specific condition type needed for the process.
-For example, by customizing the Operator between conditions you can select 1 (and 2 or 3) or any combination necessary.
+.SolarWinds recommends you review all fields below to familiarize yourself with the condition sets most relevant to your organization.When you have multiple conditions, you can streamline processes by selecting the specific condition type needed.
+For example, by customizing the Operator between conditions, you can choose 1 (and 2 or 3) or any combination necessary.

 -